-The first independent quality benchmark for whole-school global citizenship education
+Benchmark your practice against the first independent quality standard for whole-school global citizenship education.

 Global Citizenship Schools Trustmark